 4695 Chabot Road

 Most people are familiar with the potential drawbacks of receiving benefits before they reach full retirement age (FRA).
-But many people are not familiar with all the potential benefits of waiting beyond FRA to receive social security benefits.
-Each month that you postpone benefits past the month you turn 66, you are eligible to earn an additional .67% a month, or 8% a year until you reach age 70.
+But only some people are familiar with all the potential benefits of waiting beyond FRA to receive social security benefits.
+Each month you postpone benefits past the month you turn 67 (assumed FRA), you can earn an additional .67% a month, or 8% a year, until you reach age 70.

-Click Here for Main Social Security Page
+Click Here for the Main Social Security Page